mikezimm/fps-styles/src/zREADME.md

 # Changelog

 ## @1.0.9 - 2022-Dec-20:
-- updated easy-pages-spa and easy-pages-article to new maxwidth based on testing
+- updated easy-pages-spa and easy-pages-article to new maxwidth based on testing: https://github.com/mikezimm/fps-library-v2/issues/13

 ## @1.0.8 - 2022-Dec-19:
 - changed blueBarLeft to blue-bar-left